-year for your target? - Climate scenario used: What climate scenario(s) aligned with the Paris climate goals has your bank used? investment portfolio? sectors and activities 23 ?
+20 Practice: the bank's portfolio composition in terms of key sectors, its client engagement, and its relevant policies and processes, and, if applicable, its advocacy practices 21 Impact: the actual impact of the bank's portfolio year for your target? - Climate scenario used: What climate scenario(s) aligned with the Paris climate goals has your bank used? investment portfolio? sectors and activities 23 ?
 How much does your bank invest in transition finance 24 ?
-A.1.3 Policy and process for client relationships: has your bank put in place rules and processes for client relationships (both new clients and existing clients), to work together towards the goal of transitioning the clients' activities and business model?
+A.1 Policy and process for client relationships: has your bank put in place rules and processes for client relationships (both new clients and existing clients), to work together towards the goal of transitioning the clients' activities and business model?
 Yes / In progress / No A.2.3 Sector-specific emission intensity (per clients' physical outputs or per financial performance): What is the emission intensity within the relevant sector?
-Please specify which sector (depending on the sector and/or chosen metric): kg of CO 2 e/kWh, CO 2 e / m2; kg of CO 2 e/USD invested, or kg of CO 2 e/revenue or profit A.1.4 Portfolio analysis: Has your bank analyzed (parts of) its lending and/or investment portfolio in terms of financed emissions (Scope 3, category 15); technology mix or carbon-intensive sectors in the portfolio?
-Yes / In progress / No; If yes: please specify which parts of the lending and investment portfolio you have analyzed A.2.4 Proportion of financed emissions covered by a decarbonization target: What proportion of your bank's financed emissions is covered by a decar-bonization target, i.e. stem from clients with % (denominator: financed emissions in scope of the target set)
+Please specify which sector (depending on the sector and/or chosen metric): kg of CO 2 e/ kWh, CO 2 e / m2; kg of CO 2 e/USD invested, or kg of CO 2 e/revenue or profit A.1 Yes / In progress / No; If yes: please specify which parts of the lending and investment portfolio you have analyzed A.2.4 Proportion of financed emissions covered by a decarbonization target: What proportion of your bank's financed emissions is covered by a decar-bonization target, i.e. stem from clients with % (denominator: financed emissions in scope of the target set)